hnesland/aselektriskbureau/README.md

 That didn't exactly work well, and exprimenting with debouncing did not yield expected results, so I threw out all the debouncing and instead created a counter class which counts all triggers and after half a second since last one prints the timing table.
 See [counter.py @ 2079f98](https://github.com/Szpeja/RotaryPi/blob/2079f98/counter.py)

 After reviewing timing tables tehre clearly needs to be some debouncing done.
 I've started with value of 10ms.
-Unfortunately itturned out the GPIO library for Raspberry Pi is buggy and doesn't handle debouncing that well + aparently detecting edges does not work correctly either whebn set to _FALLING_ or _RISING_ and only _BOTH_ seems to work.
+Unfortunately it turned out the GPIO library for Raspberry Pi is buggy and doesn't handle debouncing that well + aparently detecting edges does not work correctly either whebn set to _FALLING_ or _RISING_ and only _BOTH_ seems to work.
 This means I'll have to implement the whole logic on my side just like it was done by original author.

 After carefully inspecting the hardware rotor I've also found why sometimes extra pulses were emmited.
 The flywheel sometimes backed few milimeters causing old connection to disjoint and emit a very short pulse.

+Next I spent several hours learnign more python and trying to implement sane debouncing to work around concurency problems in RPi.GPIO module.
+After I was reasonably sure my code is correct, and I've discovered all the bugs/problems in the RPi.GPIO I started working on a rotary dial again.
+It turned out that one of the stoppers that should have stopped a flywheel from backing got worn out and after bending it back into shape, I manged to get consistent results with the rotary dial.

+It's quite interesting/frustrating how combination of two _bugs_ one in software library and one in hardware itself - both trivial to solve on their own - created a problem that took me several hours to figure out.

+At this point I have a working IO library ( Rio :) ), with working and testable debouncing, working counter script, and I'm ready to move forward.
+The revision is 59ea9f1a60d18da8fe8ce6a17f3f5a125ff85902

 ---